Balata Camp

 Balata Camp (مخيم بلاطة) is a Palestinian refugee camp established in the northern West Bank in 1950, adjacent to Balata village on the outskirts of the city of Nablus.
 Balata Camp had a population of 14,635 in 2017.

 History

-In 1950, the UN gave the refugees from the Jaffa area temporary housing.
+In 1950, the United Nations (UN) gave refugees from the Jaffa area temporary housing.
 These people initially refused the UN's offers, stating their eagerness to return to their homes.
-They desired no sense of permanence.
 After two years, they accepted the offer and settled at Balata.
 In 1956, the Jaffa refugees desired more permanent housing.
-After the border with the State of Israel was sealed, the refugees moved into concrete housing that replaced the original tents.
+After the border with Israel was sealed, the refugees moved into concrete housing that replaced the original tents.

 Education and culture

 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) funds a school in the Balata camp, with approximately 5,000 pupils.
 The Yaffa Cultural Center in Balata operates a guesthouse, children's theater and cinema, children's library and media center.
 The American NGO, Tomorrow's Youth Organization, also operates classes for children from Balata.